-For Germans a core competence is the ability to identify, analyze and solve complex problems.
+For Germans a key core competence is the ability to identify, analyze and solve complex problems.
 When persuading Germans focus almost exclusively on problems.
 Problem-solving is the path to success.

-For Americans a core competence is the ability to identify opportunities in complex problems.
+For Americans a key core competence is the ability to identify opportunities in complex problems.
 Americans focus far more on opportunities than on problems.
 Exploiting opportunities is the true path to success.

-Interpreting a problem as an opportunity and acting too quickly signals to Germans an inability to recognize the seriousness of the situation and its dangers.
+Interpreting a problem primarily as an opportunity and acting too quickly can signal to Germans an inability to recognize the seriousness of the situation and its dangers.
 When Americans spend too little time on explaining the nature of the problem, they can appear to Germans as naive or even worse, as ignorant of the dangers..

 The German focus on the weak points of a given situatin is often perceived by Americans as consciously seeking out problems, instead of searching for the positive.
-They are viewed as pessimistic, negative, even destructive.
+German colleagues can be viewed as pessimistic, negative, even destructive.
 "They only like to talk about problems."

 Advice to Germans

 Remain problem-oriented.
 It is a German strength.
 But choose different, softer, less direct words.
 Americans are quite capable of discerning between serious and less serious problems.

 Establish more balance between your German problem-orientation and American optimism.
 Not all problems have to be addressed or even solved in order to move forward.

 Advice to Americans